levindoneto/gui-PyQt5/README.md

 # GUI | PyQt5
-Python GUI made with use of the Library PyQt5.
+Python GUI made with the use of the Library PyQt5.

 __Author:__ Levindo Gabriel Taschetto Neto.